Reclassification of a commercial vehicle to a campervan or motorhome inspection

 If changes have been made to the seating capacity, the vehicle must be inspected by the vehicle services section of the department, Kateena St, Regency Park for Australian design rule compliance and any applicable safety requirements.
 Phone 13 10 84 to organise a departmental booking.

-Touring utilities/touring vans
+Touring utilities and touring vans

 The classification of touring utilities/touring vans has been discontinued.
 Vehicles that meet the reclassification criteria above will be eligible for registration as a 'caravan vehicle'.
 Registration costs are the same.